 Balancing Community Property Inside and Outside the Estate

-Arizona is a community property state, which means most assets acquired during a marriage belong equally to both spouses.
-When one spouse dies, some community property may pass through probate as part of the estate, while other community property passes outside probate through beneficiary designations, joint titling, or trust provisions.
+Under community property laws, most property acquired during marriage belongs equally to both spouses.
+When one spouse dies, some assets may go through probate.
+Other community property passes outside probate through beneficiary names, joint titling, or trusts.

 In making a division or distribution of community property held in the decedent's estate, the personal representative may consider community property held outside the estate so that the division of community property held in the estate and outside the estate is based on equal value but is not necessarily proportionate.

 A.R.S. § 14-3916This gives the personal representative flexibility.
-Rather than splitting every single community asset down the middle, they can look at the total value of community property on both sides and make adjustments so each spouse's share comes out equal in the end.
+Instead of splitting every asset down the middle, they can look at total value on both sides.
+They then adjust so each spouse's share comes out equal.

 What This Looks Like in Practice

-This approach reduces the need to sell or split individual assets during probate.
-It also helps preserve property that might otherwise need to be liquidated just to achieve a mathematically even division.
-For families going through estate settlement, it is a practical tool that keeps the process moving.
+This approach cuts the need to sell assets during probate.
+It also helps preserve property that might otherwise need to be split just for an even number.
+As a result, families save time and avoid extra costs.